A Timeline From 2013: When Ambareesh Showed His Love For The Kingfisher Derby In Bangalore

 Ambareesh Attends The Kingfisher Derby 2016

-Ambareesh opened up about his love for horse races by saying, "(Horse) race should be treated as a sport, which requires great skills and not as gambling," he answered when the media quizzed him about the money poured into the game.
+Ambareesh opened up about his love for horse races by saying, "(Horse) race should be treated as a sport, which requires great skills and not as gambling."
+He answered so when the media quizzed him about the money poured into the game.

 Kingfisher Derby 2017

-Ambareesh owned a race hore named My Champion and praised it by saying, "I have named one of my horses as My Ambition.
+Ambareesh owned a race horse named My Ambition and praised it by saying, "I have named one of my horses as My Ambition.
 The name was kept after my dream of watching Wimbledon and owning a horse was full filled."

 Ambareesh At His Last Kingfisher Derby In 2018

-Ambareesh attended the Kingfisher Derby on July 15, 2018 and it's hard to digest the fact that we'll not see him anymore in the same venue, cheering on the stands where he loved to watch the sport every year.
+Ambareesh attended the Kingfisher Derby on July 15, 2018 and it's hard to digest the fact that we'll not see him anymore at the same venue, cheering on the stands where he loved to watch the sport every year.
 RIP Ambareesh.

 Most Read: When Ambareesh Opened Up About His Drinking Habits, Craze For Cars & Much More!